advxith/AI-Doctor-Chatbot---LLM/README.md

 <br />
 <b>About</b>
 <br />
-Built an AI by fine-tuning a powerful pre-trained Large Language Model, Llama 2 by Meta, using Hugging Face.
-The model has been specifically re-trained to enhance its ability to converse about medical terms, ensuring it provides accurate and contextually relevant information.
+Retrained Meta's Llama 2 model, to enhance its ability to provide accurate and contextually relevant information on medical terms.
 <br />